 Support and Training

-The Center for Distance Education will be your main point of contact for faculty support and training at firstname.lastname@example.org.
-Please direct students with technical performance and login issues to e-mail the Help Desk at email@example.com.
+The Center for Distance Education will be your main point of contact for faculty support and training: contact CDE Support.
+Please direct students with technical performance and login issues to e-mail the Help Desk.

 See training schedules and sign up for training sessions at the Workshops page.